 CAMERA GEAR: Inside our Camera Bags

-Since we are frequently asked about our photography gear, we maintain a current list here.
+Since we are frequently asked about the gear we use for our photography, we maintain a current list here.
 We take the following set of gear and supplies with us on most of our photography trips.
-Not all of these items go in our bags on every outing but we always have these items available to bring along depending on the conditions and focus on the trip.
+Not all of these items go in our bags on every outing but we generally have these items available to bring along depending on the conditions and focus on the trip or specific outing.

-This post is more than a checklist of gear.
-Instead, we annotate the list to help explain why we use these items.
+This article is more than a checklist of gear.
+Instead, this is an annotated list to help explain why we use these items.
 We hope this compilation will be helpful to newer photographers who are trying to establish their photography kit for the first time.
-Even though this page focuses on Canon gear, we hope the annotations will be helpful for all nature photographers.
+Even though this page focuses on Canon gear, we hope the annotations will be helpful for any nature photographers reading this.

-First, a caveat: While quality gear is an important tool for landscape and nature photography, the most recent and expensive gear is in no way essential to making high-quality photos.
+First, a Caveat: While quality gear is important for landscape and nature photography, the most recent and expensive gear is in no way essential to making high-quality photos.
 For example, we both happily used the original Canon 6D, a mid-range DSLR camera, for more than 5 years and never felt like it held us back as newer and better cameras were released.
 We encourage photographers to invest more in experiences, education, and getting out in the field over continually buying the latest and greatest.
-Your photos will likely improve more than they ever would because of a new camera purchase.
+With more time outside, your photos will improve more than they would simply because you purchased a new and “better” camera.

 PHOTOGRAPHY EQUIPMENT

-Note: Some of the links below are Amazon affiliate links, meaning we receive a small commission on any purchase while you pay the same price you would otherwise expect to pay.
-This helps provide a small bit of income.
+Note: Some of the links below are Amazon affiliate links.
+If you use the link, we receive a small commission on your purchase while you pay the same price you would otherwise expect to pay.
+This helps provide us with a small bit of income.
 We use all of the products listed below and paid for every single one of them.
-While we sometimes purchase our gear from Amazon, we also regularly by from small camera stores including Pictureline, Hunt’s Photo & Video, and Kenmore Camera, all of which offer personalized service and the same prices you will find elsewhere (and sometimes better prices!).
+While we sometimes purchase our gear from Amazon, we also regularly buy from small camera stores, especially Pictureline in Utah (their shipping is incredibly fast to western states and their customer service has been excellent).

 Which lens should I bring?